Does nitroglycerin really explode?

 Usually, chemical compounds rely on external sources of oxygen in order to combust or cause an explosive reaction.
 In nitroglycerin’s case, this step is skipped entirely because it has a vast quantity of oxygen molecules in its chemical structure!

-READ ALSO: What is pounding sand?
+READ ALSO: What is moment of inertia of cone?

 Is exploding of nitroglycerin a chemical change?